loading spinner

 Keep the Pace

-Walking up to two hours/two miles at a time, sometimes twice per day; cobblestones and many unavoidable stairs.
+Walking up between 3-4 miles per day; cobblestones and many unavoidable stairs.
 Public transportation and motor coaches used throughout the program.

 Small Group